logaretm/vee-validate/docs/content/api/use-form.md

 setFieldValue('email', 'example@gmail.com');
 ```

+If ou try to set a value for a field that doesn't exist, it will be added to the form's values object and will stay there until the next `resetForm` is called.

 <code-title level="4">

 `setValues: (fields: Record<string, any>) => void`

 </code-title>

-Sets multiple fields values, will trigger validation for all the changed fields.
+Sets all fields values, will trigger validation for the changed fields.

 ```js
 const { setValues } = useForm();